[Copilot Studio] Tried Displaying KPIs as Graphs in Chat: Two Routes Using Adaptive Cards and Code Interpreter

 Part 3 Topics, Tools, Flows Building "Actions" with Topics, Tools, and Agent Flows

-Part 4 Templates, Autonomous Triggers, Multi-Agent Expanding the Configuration with Templates, Autonomous Triggers, and Multi-Agent
+Part 4 Templates, Autonomous Triggers, Multi-Agent Expanding the Structure with Templates, Autonomous Triggers, and Multi-Agent

 Part 5 Collection (How to Pass Data) Comparing Methods for Providing KPI Data to an Agent for Aggregation

-Part 6 Aggregation Performing KPI Aggregation Deterministically Without Relying on LLMs
+Part 6 Aggregation Doing KPI Aggregation Deterministically Without Relying on LLMs

-We will try two routes for displaying charts in a chat.
+We'll try two routes for displaying charts within a chat.

-• Route A: Display a bar chart using Adaptive Cards chart elements (Chart.VerticalBar)
+• Route A: Display a bar chart using the chart elements (Chart.VerticalBar) of Adaptive Cards

-• Route B: Generate a bar chart image using the code interpreter (Python/matplotlib)
+• Route B: Generate a bar chart image using Code Interpreter (Python/matplotlib)

-• Organize how to choose between the two routes and the constraints of the display destination (channel)
+• Organize how to choose between the two routes and the constraints regarding display destinations (channels)

-For verification, we use the ARR (fictional values) of the same three fictional SaaS companies (CloudNova / StreamForge / Datapeak) as in previous installments.
+For verification, we'll use the ARR (fictional values) of the same three fictional SaaS companies from previous installments (CloudNova / StreamForge / Datapeak).

-There are two main options for displaying charts in a chat with Copilot Studio.
+There are two main options for displaying charts within a chat in Copilot Studio.

 Aspect Route A: Adaptive Card Chart Elements Route B: Code Interpreter

-Mechanism The host renders the card's Chart.* elements Generates an image with Python/matplotlib
+Mechanism The host renders the card's Chart.* elements Generates images with Python/matplotlib

 Cost Does not use premium features Premium (consumes Copilot Credits)

-Flexibility Limited to chart types provided by the card Free to use Python (axes, colors, annotations, etc.)
+Flexibility Chart types prepared by the card Free with Python (axes, colors, annotations, etc.)

-Output Card (rendered within the chat) PNG image (displayed in chat / downloadable)
+Output Card (rendered within chat) PNG image (displayed in chat / downloadable)

-Setup effort Write a JSON card payload and embed it in the topic's message node Just ask in natural language.
-CI auto-generates and runs the Python code
+Setup effort Write JSON card payload and embed it in the topic's message node Just make a request in natural language.
+CI auto-generates and executes Python

-Channel constraints Depends on the host's supported card version Not displayed in Teams or Microsoft 365 Copilot channels
+Display constraints Depends on the host's supported card version Not displayed in Teams and Microsoft 365 Copilot channels

-Route A has the advantage of being usable without premium features, but requires the effort of handwriting a JSON card payload and embedding it in a topic.
+Route A has the advantage of being testable without premium features, but requires the effort of manually writing a JSON card payload and embedding it in a topic.

-Route B requires a premium subscription, but since you simply ask "turn this into a chart" and CI generates and runs the Python code, the actual operation is intuitive.
+Route B requires a premium subscription, but since you only need to ask "make a chart of ○○" and CI generates and executes the Python, the actual operation is intuitive.

-Let's start with Route A, which does not use premium features.
+Let's start with Route A, which doesn't use premium features.

-3. Route A: Displaying with Adaptive Card Chart Elements
+3. Route A: Display Using Adaptive Card Chart Elements

 3.1 Preparing the Bar Chart Card

-We prepare an Adaptive Card JSON to display the ARR of three companies in a vertical bar chart.
+Prepare an Adaptive Card JSON to display the ARR of three companies as a vertical bar chart.

-Here, the ARR for fiscal year 2025 Q2 is written directly as sample data to demonstrate how the card works.
+Here, the ARR for Q2 FY2025 is written directly as a sample to demonstrate how the card works.

 {